 THE 'FLOWER OF LIFE' AS A MIXED RACE NARRATIVE (A Theory of the Life Cycle, Color, and Identity)

-In the language of geometric abstraction, this series reflects the creole mixedness of Caribbean culture.
+In the language of geometric abstraction, the unfolding and folding of a geometrically derived flower refers to the perpetual, universal cycle of birth, life, and death.
+The series reflects the creole mixed-ness of Caribbean culture.
 Through both strong and subtle, unremarkable color contrasts, the imagery embodies the beauty of light and dark while using color to critique our pigmentocracy.
-The unfolding and folding of a geometrically derived flower refers to the perpetual, universal cycle of birth, life, and death.